tbela99/css-parser/files/validation.md

 ## Lenient validation

 The parser is lenient.
 This means that invalid nodes are kept in the ast but they are not rendered.
-This behavior can be changed using the [lenient](../docs/interfaces/node.ParserOptions.html#lenient) option.
+This behavior is changed using the [lenient](../docs/interfaces/node.ParserOptions.html#lenient) option.

 ## Validation errors